 STEER leads institutional research and evaluation (contributing evidence to strategic objectives) and externally funded research.
 Our externally funded research has an impact on national policy and also brings knowledge into Hallam to enhance institutional policy and practice.
+This can add to an evidence base and rationale for change.

 Evaluation of the National Mixed Methods Learning Gain Project